Made with innovation in every fibre.

 SHARING YOUR DATA

-We share your personal data with trusted third parties to allow us to provide our services to you.
+We share your personal data with trusted third parties to allow us to provide our products and services to you.
 When we do share your data with these third parties we have written contracts in place with them which require them to only use your data for the purpose we specify to them and that your privacy is secure and respected.
+This may include:

 - Professional service providers who help us run our business, such as logistics providers, website hosting providers, website managing and maintenance services, system providers, website analytics providers and advertisers, for example, Google Analytics;